nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br><br>

 #### <a id="list"></a>3.
 Listing tasks: `list`
-1. Listing all the tasks. <br>
+1) Listing all the tasks. <br>
 Format: `list`

-The List Command shows a list of all tasks in the task manager so that you can take a look at your tasks all at one go.
+The List Command shows a list of all tasks in the task manager so that you can take a look at your tasks all at one Groceries.

+ There will be index numbers allocated at the side of each task which will be needed for other operations such as deleting a task or selecting a task.

+2) Listing tasks due before a specific date. <br>
+Format: `list due DATE`

 You will be able to view all of today’s tasks and  tasks that are due before a specific date.
-There will be index numbers allocated at the side of each task which will be needed for other operations such as deleting a task or selecting a task.

-2. Listing today’s task. <br>
-Format: `list today`

-In order to shows a list of the tasks due today in the task manager, you have to type the following in the command line <br>

-> list today

-This will bring up all your tasks in a list which is sorted accordingly to the time that the task will be starting. <br>

-3. Listing tasks due before a specific date. <br>
-Format: `list DATE`

-By keying in the following, it will display a list of the tasks due before the input date in the task manager.
+By keying in the following, it will display a list of all the tasks due before the input date in the task manager.

-> list DATE
+> list due DATE

 Examples:
-* `list tomorrow` shows every task from now to the end of tomorrow <br>
+* `list due tomorrow` shows every task from now to the end of tomorrow <br>
-* `list 1st Jan` shows every task from now till the end of 1st January 2017 <br>
+* `list due 1st Jan` shows every task from now till the end of 1st January 2017 <br>

 <br><br>